MReintop/DataEngProject_Team2/Readme_graph.md

 ## Create constraint for each node
 > to avoid node duplication
-* CREATE CONSTRAINT ON (meme:Meme) ASSERT meme.title IS UNIQUE
+* CREATE CONSTRAINT ON (meme:Meme) ASSERT meme.title IS UNIQUE;
-* CREATE CONSTRAINT ON (ref:Ref) ASSERT ref.references IS UNIQUE
+* CREATE CONSTRAINT ON (ref:Ref) ASSERT ref.references IS UNIQUE;
-* CREATE CONSTRAINT ON (parent:Parent) ASSERT parent.url IS UNIQUE
+* CREATE CONSTRAINT ON (parent:Parent) ASSERT parent.url IS UNIQUE;
-* CREATE CONSTRAINT ON (keywords:Keywords) ASSERT keywords.keywords IS UNIQUE
+* CREATE CONSTRAINT ON (keywords:Keywords) ASSERT keywords.keywords IS UNIQUE;
-* CREATE CONSTRAINT ON (origin:Origin) ASSERT origin.originLinks IS UNIQUE
+* CREATE CONSTRAINT ON (origin:Origin) ASSERT origin.originLinks IS UNIQUE;
-* CREATE CONSTRAINT ON (search:Search) ASSERT search.SearchIntLinks IS UNIQUE
+* CREATE CONSTRAINT ON (search:Search) ASSERT search.SearchIntLinks IS UNIQUE;

 ## Create meme node
 CREATE